Azure/Enterprise-Scale/docs/enterprise-scale-iab/deploy-tenant.md

     ![_Figure_](./media/wt-1.2-2.png)

-3. Ensure your user (or the user you select to authenticate to the Azure portal) has been granted **Tenant Root** `/` access in Azure.
+3. Ensure your user (or the user you select to authenticate to the Azure portal) has been granted **Tenant Root** `/` access in Azure by following guidance on [configuring Azure permissions for ARM tenant deployments](../EnterpriseScale-Setup-azure.md).

 4. On the **Custom deployment** blade, in the Basics section, fill in the **Region** and click on **Next: Enterprise Scale Company Prefix.**